Skip to main content

 In my previous blog we arrived at a ratio (Total no. of medals won at the Asian Games)/(Total no. of medals won at Olympics) which correlated the performance of the Asian games with the Olympics that occurred in the same four year cycle.

-We did find out that India's ratio of 17.83 was at the bottom of the list (remember a lower ratio points to a greater ability to reproduce one's Asian Games performance on the Olympic stage) when we considered the top ranking nations at Asian Games.
+We found out that India's ratio of 17.83 was at the bottom of the list (remember a lower ratio points to a greater ability to reproduce one's Asian Games performance on the Olympic stage) when we considered the top ranking nations at Asian Games.

 But one question remained unanswered, was this the greatest disparity between Asian Games and Olympics as far as India was concerned?
 I dove straight into the medal tallies from the previous century to dig up the answer to my question.